zhanglj37/sampleMplus/README.md

 ## Description

-Using Monte Carlo simulation method, this "sampleMplus" package can explore the least sample size for your structural equation models.
+Using Monte Carlo simulation method and the binary search, this "sampleMplus" package can explore the least sample size for your structural equation models.

-The least sample size is chosen using binary search based on the following criteria:
+The least sample size is chosen based on the following criteria:

 For structural parameters:

 1. power ≥ 0.8;
 2. biases of point estimates ≤ 10%;
 3. coverage rates of the frequentist confidence intervals or the Bayesian credible intervals ＞ 0.91.

 ## Installation